*Mr. Cuban may receive financial compensation for his support.

 If creating an LLC in Virginia seems harder than hiking the Appalachian Trail, use this guide to setting up a Virginia LLC.
 We’ll also highlight some of our services and how they can help your business grow and run smoothly.

 To get your Virginia LLC officially started, you’ll need to file an important document called the Articles of Organization with the Virginia State Corporation Commission.
 If approved, the state officially recognizes your LLC as a legitimate business entity.
 Keep in mind that submitting this document is just one of many steps you’ll need to take to make your LLC official.
-Others include choosing a business name and getting a registered agent.
-Don’t worry, though; we’ll go through all of that below.
+This guide includes the following steps:

 Starting a Virginia LLC can be a pretty straightforward process with our five-step guide.
 It’ll cover all the important things you’ll need to do to make your company a reality.
 Make sure to read carefully and understand each step before checking them off.

-It also doesn’t hurt to reach out to a professional like a business attorney if you need additional help or information.
+It also doesn’t hurt to reach out to an advisor like a business attorney if you need additional help or information.
 Please know that this guide is for setting up a domestic, for-profit LLC in Virginia.
 If you’re looking to set up a foreign LLC, then you’ll need to file different paperwork.

 The first step in the process is to name your Virginia LLC.
 This is where you can get really creative.
 Remember that the name you choose can have big implications for your business from a marketing standpoint.
 After all, this is how your customers will know you, so choose something that’ll resonate with them.